hashgraph/hedera-sourcify/README.md

 1. Run `npm ci`.
 This will create populate and link `node_modules`.
 2. `cp environments/.env.dev.hedera  environments/.env`
-3. Make sure the following variables defined in `.env` point to directories which exist on the file system: `REPOSITORY_PATH, SOLC_REPO, SOLJSON_REPO`
+3. Make sure the following variables defined in `.env` point to directories which exist on the file system: `REPOSITORY_PATH, SOLC_REPO, SOLJSON_REPO` (paths relative to the environments/ directory)
 4. Run `npx lerna bootstrap && npx lerna run build`.
 This will build the server and ui as well as needed libraries.
-5. Run `docker-compose -f environments/docker-compose-hedera.yaml build repository`.
+5. Run `docker-compose -f environments/build-repository.yaml build`.
 This will build the docker image for the repository service.

-## Run
+### Run

-6. Run `docker-compose -f environments/docker-compose-hedera.yaml up -d repository`.
+* Run `docker-compose -f environments/repository.yaml up -d`.
 This will start repository service.
-7. Run `npm run server:start`.
+* Run `npm run server:start`.
 This will start the server.
-7. In a different terminal, run `cd ui; npm run start`.
+* In a different terminal, run `cd ui; npm run start`.
 This will start and bring up the UI.

-## Sanity check the configuration
+### Sanity check the configuration

 This assumes the default ports (per .env.dev.hedera) are used:

-1. `Open http://localhost:10000`.
+* `Open http://localhost:10000`.
 This should open the Repository select-contract-form.
 The options available for the Chain should be the 3 Hedera networks (mainnet, testnet, previewnet).
+* `Open http://localhost:5555/chains`.
+This should return a JSON value containing the 3 Hedera networks
-2. `Open http://localhost:5555/files/contracts/296`.
-This should return a JSON value containing the addresses of all contracts verified on testnet.
+* `Open http://localhost:5555/files/contracts/296`.
+This should return a JSON value containing the addresses of all contracts verified on testnet (or report error "_Contracts have not been found!_" if nothing has been verified yet)
-3. `Open http://localhost:3000`.
+* `Open http://localhost:3000`.
 This should bring up the Verifier page.

+## Use Docker images

+You can either use pre-built Docker images from the GitHub container repository or build the images locally.

+### Pulling pre-built images

+* You may need to authenticate to the GitHub container registry at `ghcr.io` using a personal access token [as described here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+* Run `docker pull ghcr.io/hashgraph/hedera-sourcify:ui-latest`
+* Run `docker pull ghcr.io/hashgraph/hedera-sourcify:server-latest`
+* Run `docker pull ghcr.io/hashgraph/hedera-sourcify:repository-latest`
+* Then follow _Run_ step below.

+### Build steps

+1. Run `docker-compose -f environments/build-ui.yaml build`.
+2. Run `docker-compose -f environments/build-server.yaml build`.
+3. Run `docker-compose -f environments/build-repository.yaml build`.

+### Run

+1. `cp environments/.env.docker.hedera  environments/.env`
+2. Adjust the configuration as follows:
+    * Replace all occurences of `localhost` by the fully qualified hostname if not running locally
+    * Use port 5555 instead of 5000 if running on a Mac
+3. Run `docker-compose -f environments/docker-compose-hedera.yaml up -d repository server ui`
+4. `Open http://localhost:1234` to bring up the Verifier page.

+### Stop

+- Run `docker-compose -f environments/docker-compose-hedera.yaml down`

 ## Support